 The tiny veins in the skin have no valves.
 When dilated to form spider veins, venous reflux is not involved in most cases, and there is no known cause.
 Their appearance can occur without underlying venous disease.
 They are more prevalent, however, under the stress of reflux valves from a nearby varicose vein.
 Multiple spider veins are common.

 Clusters of cutaneous veins that are more extensive than spider veins are called “telangiectasias.”
 They are localized blotches that can appear on any part of the body but most frequently occur on the back of the calf and over the outer thigh.
 Like spider veins, they can occur without underlying venous valvular disease but are much more common where valvular defects occur.

 Two examples of telangiectasias are shown to emphasize the wide difference in their appearances.

 The superficial veins lie just beneath the skin.
 One important function is to serve as radiator by dissipating heat into the external environment.
 When the body becomes overheated, the superficial veins dilate to expose more blood to the body surface.
 In a cold environment, the superficial veins contract to conserve body heat.
 This reactivity is most striking in the face as well as in the hands and feet.

 Reflux of blood in damaged or absent valves in the superficial leg veins may cause permanent widening of the veins, a condition known as varicose veins.
 Ubiquitous in the population, varicose veins are saccular dilations which tend to follow a tortuous course.
-They can involve the greater saphenous vein (extending from the ankle along the ...
+They can involve the greater saphenous vein (extending from the ankle along the inner calf ...